joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 8. Under "Data lake permissions", select each row we created in this lab, and click "Revoke", then "Revoke" to confirm.
 9. Under "LF-Tags" in the navigation panel, select the "Classification" tag we created earlier.
 Click "Delete", then enter the text to confirm.
 Click "Delete".

-## Survey

-Let us know what you thought of this session and how we can improve the presentation experience for you in the future by completing [this](https://amazonmr.au1.qualtrics.com/jfe/form/SV_1U4cxprfqLngWGy?Session=HOL01) event session poll.
-Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits (1, 2 & 3).
-AWS credits will be sent via email by September 29, 2023.
-Note: Only registrants of AWS Innovate Online Conference who complete the surveys will receive a gift code for USD25 in AWS credits via email.
-1. AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/
-2. Limited to 1 x USD25 AWS credits per participant.
-3. Participants will be required to provide their business email addresses to receive the gift code for AWS credits.